3-2-1 Cloud Backup& Offsite Redundancy

 Implement the 3-2-1 backup rule without building custom replication scripts.
-Upload once and Rilavek fans the stream to AWS S3 and Backblaze B2 simultaneously — creating an air-gapped offsite copy automatically.
+Upload once and Rilavek fans the stream to AWS S3 and Backblaze B2 simultaneously — creating an offsite copy as part of the upload itself.

 The 3-2-1 rule, automated in three steps